With just about any lifestyle change, it’s essential to get max nutrition.

 Optimal consumption depends on many things from lifestyle and activity levels, to genetic makeup and metabolic health.

-For example, someone who doesn’t get much exercise and weighs more than average would probably get max health results from a low carb diet .
+For example, someone who doesn’t get much exercise and weighs more than average would probably get max health results from a low-carb diet, as a study in the Annals of Internal Medicine suggests.

 While in opposition, someone who frequently visits the gym throughout the week, and is slender and healthy would probably benefit most from consuming lots of carbs.